moogacs/docs.buf.build/docs/generate/usage.md

 ## Common use cases

-The following section describes several common cases for `buf generate`:
+These commands illustrate several common cases for `buf generate`:

 ```sh
 # Uses the current directory as input, and assumes a `buf.gen.yaml` also exists in the current directory.